 - 2 C shredded mozzarella cheese

 - Add a baking steel or pizza stone to the bottom rack of the oven.
-Preheat oven to 500°F.
+Preheat oven to 500°F/260°C.

-- Once the dough has risen, deflate it.
-Divide the dough into 3 equal balls.
+- Divide the dough into 3 equal balls.

 - On a piece of parchment paper, stretch the dough ball into a disc about 10" in diameter.

-- Spread a few Tbsp of tomato sauce on the dough, add sliced ham, pineapple, and sprinkle with cheese.
+- Spread a few tablespoon of tomato sauce on the dough, add sliced ham, pineapple, and sprinkle with cheese.

-- Use a pizza peel to slide the pizza on the preheated pizza stone/baking steel and bake for 5-6 minutes, until golden brown.
+- Use a pizza peel to slide the pizza on the preheated pizza stone/baking steel and bake for 5-7 minutes, until the bottom is crisp and browned.

 - Carefully remove pizza and slice.
 Serve hot.